It's winter. Eat Lebkuchen!

-I got into my car, opened up the box, and lo and behold: it's German-style Lebkuchen (gingerbread) made in New York City.
-It's the assorted pack with both glazed and chocolate-covered Lebkuchen.
+I got into my car, opened up the box, and lo and behold: it's German-style Lebkuchen (gingerbread).
+It's an assorted pack with both glazed and chocolate-covered Lebkuchen.

 Who sent me this delightful gift?
 A client, who thought I'd enjoy it.
 She was right.